sangria-graphql/sangria-graphql.github.io/learn.md

   FieldResolver.defaultInput[Unit, JsValue])
 ```

-How that we have the schema builder, we can define the schema itself:
+Now that we have the schema builder, we can define the schema itself:

 ```scala
 val schema = Schema.buildFromAst(schemaAst,